sighupio/fury-getting-started/fury-on-eks/README.md

 `furyctl` is a command-line tool developed by SIGHUP to support:

-- the automatic provisioning of Kubernetes clusters in various environments.
+- the automatic provisioning of Kubernetes clusters in various cloud environments
-- the installation of the Fury distribution.
+- the installation of the Fury distribution

 The provisioning process is divided into two phases: